What Can We Learn From Writers & Artists, The Original WFH Style Set?

 "I was married a few times, and one of my husbands was jealous of me writing.
 When I write, I tend to twist my hair.
 Something for my small mind to do, I guess.
 When my husband would come into the room, he’d accuse me, and say, 'You’ve been writing!'
 As if it was a bad thing.
 He could tell because of my hair, so I learned to hide my hair with a turban of some sort."

 Who else can we look to for lessons in lockdown style?
-Lee Krasner, the great abstract expressionist painter whose life and work was eclipsed by her more famous husband Jackson Pollock until a recent retrospective at the Barbican put that to rights, favoured loose shirts, ankle-skimming circle skirts (crucially, with big pockets) and capri trousers with ballet pumps.
-Non-restrictive, practical and breathable, her wardrobe denoted a level of comfort conducive to the dynamic movement required to create her larger-than-life canvas paintings.
+Lee Krasner, the great abstract expressionist painter whose life and work was eclipsed by her more famous husband Jackson Pollock until a recent retrospective at the Barbican put that to rights, favored loose shirts, ankle-skimming circle skirts (crucially, with big pockets), and capri trousers with ballet pumps.
+Non-restrictive, practical, and breathable, her wardrobe denoted a level of comfort conducive to the dynamic movement required to create her larger-than-life canvas paintings.

 Virginia Woolf wrote in Orlando: "Vain trifles as they seem, clothes have, they say, more important offices than merely to keep us warm.
 They change our view of the world and the world's view of us."
 Even more fascinating is the question of the clothes we wear when no one is watching.
 When self-isolating — whether for artistic purposes or because of a global pandemic — do you make yourself up to reinforce your sense of self, like Frida Kahlo?
 Or, like Georgia O’Keeffe and Joan Didion, do you strip things back with a fuss-free wardrobe that puts comfort first?
 Perhaps how we’ve found ourselves dressing in isolation will journey with us into the real world once lockdown is lifted.
 Perhaps not.
 Either way, these women, the original working from home crowd, can tell us a lot about the clothes we choose to wear when life suddenly shrinks to fit inside four walls.